 |Copyright © Nucleus Medical Media, Inc.|

-This condition is more common in males.
+RDS is more common in:

 - Multiple birth

-- Hypertension (high blood pressure) during pregnancy
+- High blood pressure during pregnancy

 - Rapid breathing

 - Grunting noise with every breath